 In the general spend (Base Miles) category that’s not earning you 1.2 miles per dollar at all, it’s 0.6 miles per dollar (so use another card for a transaction like that).

-The difference becomes much more negligible with higher transaction amounts, but do be aware of this issue for smaller payments.
+The difference becomes much more negligible with higher transaction amounts, but do be aware of this issue for smaller payments, and never use the card for sub-$5 transactions if you can avoid it.

 Are KrisFlyer miles credited directly?